"the prudent considers well his steps" (Proverbs 14:15)

-If your subfloor is wooden, yet stable, you will need to lay a Scratch-Coat surface under the tiles.
-Scratch-Coat consists of a mesh underlay fastened to the wood, overlaid with a thin coat of cement (thin-set mortar), which is a good undersurface for tile.
-Since floor tile is usually laid with 'thin-set' cement, cement bonds with cement perfectly.
+If your subfloor is wooden, yet stable, you will need to lay a scratch coat surface under the tiles.
+Scratch coat consists of a mesh underlay fastened to the wood, overlaid with a thin coat of cement (thin-set mortar), which is a good under-surface for tile.
+Since floor tile is usually laid with thin-set mortar, cement bonds with cement perfectly.

 Schluter DITRA is a polyethylene membrane with a grid structure, bonded to the subfloor with thin-set mortar.
 Tile is adhered to the DITRA membrane using thin-set.
 Schluter DITRA is a very expensive system, but provides the Rolls Royce standard for vapour management, water-proofing and minimizes the transfer of movement by the subfloor.
 If your floor may be subject to structural shifting, excess vibration, humidity or moisture, I would recommend DITRA.